Vladimir Stojković (footballer, born 1996)

-Vladimir Stojković (born 4 October 1996) is a Portuguese professional footballer who plays as a goalkeeper.
+Vladimir Stojković (Владимир Стојковић; born 4 October 1996) is a Portuguese professional footballer who plays as a goalkeeper.

 Club career

 Born in Leça da Palmeira, Matosinhos to a Serbian father, Stojković joined Sporting CP's youth system in 2007, aged 10.
-On 21 February 2016 he made his professional debut, appearing for the reserves in a 1–1 home draw against S.C.
+He made his professional debut on 21 February 2016, appearing for the reserves in a 1–1 home draw against S.C.
 Freamunde in the Segunda Liga.

-Stojković played with the newly created under-23 team in the 2018–19 season, following which he left the club.
+Stojković played with the newly created under-23 team in the 2018–19 season, after which he left the club.
 On 10 August 2019, he signed a one-year contract with G.D.
 Estoril Praia also of the Portuguese second division.
-Only used in the under-23s, on 1 September the next year he transferred to hometown side Leixões S.C. where he had begun playing football aged 7.
+Only used in the under-23s, on 1 September of the following year he transferred to his hometown side Leixões S.C. where he had begun playing football aged 7.

-On 28 January 2021, free agent Stojković joined Académica de Coimbra also of the Portuguese second tier, on a five-month deal.
+On 28 January 2021, the free agent Stojković joined Académica de Coimbra still in the Portuguese second tier, on a five-month deal.
 On 5 July 2022, after his team's relegation, he agreed to a contract at Al-Okhdood Club in the Saudi First Division League.

 In July 2023, Stojković moved to Al-Faisaly FC in the same country and league.
+On 7 February 2026, he signed for Kazakhstan Premier League club FC Yelimay.